 My doctoral research addressed the emergence of a new 'white ethnic' identity politics in the United States during the 1960s and 1970s.
 It seeks to explain the emergence of a new and distinct political identity - the 'white ethnic' - for the mainly working class, third-generation descendants of European immigrants, and the reasons for its adoption by a range of actors and institutions from across the political spectrum.
 Yet this 'white ethnic moment' ultimately collapsed, imploding as a coherent political force by the 1980s.
 Thus my research sheds light not only on the strength of ethnic group mobilisation in an era of political division and uncertainty, but also explains how such mobilisation can also fail to establish a durable presence on the American political stage.

 This research arises out of my D.Phil. thesis, and is currently being converted into a monograph for publication, under the provisional title Ethnic Power!
 The Politics of White Ethnicity, 1964-1984.
-It has also produced a recent article in the September 2012 issue of the Historical Journal, and a book chapter in an edited collection on the Republican Party during the 1960s and 1970s, published by Vanderbilt University Press.
+It has also produced journal articles in the Historical Journal, Journal of American Studies, and Presidential Studies Quarterly, and a book chapter in an edited collection on the Republican Party during the 1960s and 1970s, published by Vanderbilt University Press.

 I am also currently working on a new research project, provisionally titled Remaking Fear City: Fear of Crime and the Transformation of New York City.
 This addresses the role of crime, and in particular public fears and anxieties over street crime, in reshaping the political and cultural landscape of New York City during the 1970s.
 I am specifically interested in the impact of public anxieties and perceptions (and elite responses) in redefining city politics and political coalitions, public policies and attitudes towards them, urban space and design, and media cultures in the city during this period.
 Together, I argue, the public and elite response to fear of crime was as instrumental as the much-documented fiscal crisis in restructuring the city during the 1970s, transforming it from a bastion of "civic liberalism" (Freeman), even social democracy, into the prototypical "neoliberal city" (Hackworth) of today.
 You can read me discussing the project on the Urban History Association's Metropole blog.

-The project was awarded a £9,800 research grant by the British Academy/Leverhulme small research grants programme, and won a Founders' Research Travel Award from the British Association of American Studies (BAAS), both in April 2014.
-I have presented my initial findings to conference and seminar audiences in London, Oxford, Birmingham, Reading, and the 2014 Urban History Association conference in Philadelphia.
-I intend this project to form the basis of my second monograph, and have already developed research articles from the project for the Journal of Policy History and the Journal of Urban History.
+The project was awarded a research grant by the British Academy/Leverhulme small research grants programme, and won a Founders' Research Travel Award from the British Association of American Studies (BAAS), both in April 2014.
+I intend this project to form the basis of my second monograph, and have already published research articles from the project in the Journal of Policy History and the Journal of Urban History.